posit-dev/bcorp-report/import/raw-report.md

 not fundamentally required for those without the need or the ability to pay for them.

-In 2023, Posit spent [\[33%?\]]{.mark} of its engineering resources on open-source software development, and led contributions to over [\[xx\]]{.mark} open-source projects.
+As of May 2024, Posit is spending \~38% of its engineering resources on open-source software development, and is leading contributions to over [\[xx\]]{.mark} open-source projects.
 Posit-led projects targeted a broad range of areas including the RStudio IDE; infrastructure libraries for R and Python; numerous packages and tools to streamline data